dansanderson/m65tool/docs/developing.md

 - `--debugbuild` : Produce a debug-enabled binary; default is non-debug optimized
 - `--windows` : Build a Windows binary from Linux; default is native OS
+- `--verbose` : Un-silences make messages; default is to use quieter builds

-This re-runs all build steps, then copies the `m65tool` or `m65tool.exe` binary to the `./bin/` directory.
+This re-runs all build steps, then creates a symbolic link to the `m65tool` or `m65tool.exe` binary in the `./bin/` directory.

+You can run `make` after this to re-build with the same options.
+Re-run `build.py` to re-run `./configure` with new options.

 ## Adding files to the distribution